The former Managing Director in Citibank’s Corporate and Investment Bank shares his experiences building the company’s EMEA alumni program.Read more

-Extend opportunities to engage in rewarding corporate social investment events.
-Invite alumni to the fundraising walks or runs, volunteer work, or charity auctions that your current employees and CSI community are involved in.
+Extend opportunities to engage in rewarding Corporate Social Responsibility events.
+Invite alumni to the fundraising walks or runs, volunteer work, or charity auctions that your current employees and CSR community are involved in.

 The only way to find out what works for your community is to be proactive and try new things.
 A vibrant, engaging conversation is not going to spring up overnight.
 You need to offer your community members a variety of options that invite them to engage.

 It’s often when you think outside of the box and go beyond the standard cheese-and-wine mixer or reposted LinkedIn thought piece that you stumble upon engagement gold.
 The only way to know if a wild or unconventional idea might work is to put it into practice and measure the response.